13 Oct Evolution Mental Health Services

-Evolution Mental Health Services is just me.
-It’s the name of my private practice.
+Evolution Mental Health Services is the name of my private practice.
 I’m a Licensed Professional Counselor (LPC) and a Licensed Alcohol and Drug Counselor (LADC), and I have a private practice in South Tulsa.
 I call my private practice, Evolution Mental Health Services, or Evolution for short.
 You might be wondering why I gave my private practice its own name instead of just using my actual name like a lot of therapists do.
 There are three reasons for that.

 First, my name is difficult for a lot of people.
 My name is Greg Sutmiller.
 A lot of people mess up that name, Sutmiller.
 They mispronounce it.
 They misspell it.
 I wind up having to go over how it’s spelled and pronounced multiple times.
 It’s just not a common name so a lot of people mess it up.
 It didn’t make a lot of sense to me to try to market a name that was going to be difficult for people.

-Finally, I picked the name, Evolution Mental Health Services because that’s what I’m about as a therapist.
+Finally, I picked the name, Evolution Mental Health Services because that’s what I’m about as a therapist and business owner.
 My MO is personal growth.
 I want my clients to become the best possible version of themselves.
 Most people have an idealized version of themselves.
 They can imagine this person they want to be under all the right circumstances.
 I want to help my clients EVOLVE into that idealized version of themselves, hence the name, Evolution.
 That brings me to what I really want to address.

 Most of the time in therapy the focus is on a problem.
 You are depressed.
 Okay, let’s treat your depression.
 You have an addiction.
 Okay, let’s treat your addiction.
 You have marriage problems.
 Okay, lets treat your marriage problems.
 I don’t want to just treat problems.
 I want to treat the whole person.
-I don’t want to only focus on problems.
-I want to focus on goals and potential.

 Most of the time, when someone is searching for a therapist, they have a specific problem in mind that they want to address.
 I get that.
 We will address your problems.
 If you come in to see me and say, “I want help with my anxiety,” I’m not going to say, “Forget your anxiety.
 Let’s look at all this other stuff.”
 Of course not.
 We have to address your anxiety because that’s part of helping you be the best you can possibly be.
 I just don’t want to stop at your anxiety.